programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 * [Download and install the latest Unity extension from Vuforia](https://developer.vuforia.com/downloads/sdk)

 In order to use Unity for augmented reality development, you will first need to import an extension created by Qualcomm-Vuforia.
 In Unity, it is common to import extensions into your projects in order to gain access to additional functionality or multimedia assets such as images, 3D models, or audio files.
 Before you can download the Unity extension, Vuforia will ask you to create a user profile.
-Take note of your username and password as you will need them to access other areas of the Vuforia developer website.
+Take note of your username and password as you will need them later to access other areas of the Vuforia developer website.

 ## Import the Vuforia Extension into Unity